PFCM/facebook_data_collection/README.txt

+This is a utility to pull data from public facebook pages.
+It requires facebook api authentication, in a file called auth.yaml with appropriate app_secret and app_id keys. in the same directory as the script.
+This is likely to change.

 How to collect facebook data:
 	First we have to open a command prompt: open the start menu, search for "run" and click it